enkidevs/curriculum/linux/user-and-file-management/linux-intro/which-linux.md

 If you're just starting out, we recommend **Ubuntu** (that's what we're using 👐).
 It's perfect for beginners, and has the added benefit of being one of the top used and supported distros.

-> Note: check the Learn More section if you want to discover more distros.
+> 💡 Check the Learn More section if you want to discover more distros.

 ---